OlympusDAO/olympus-docs/docs/governance/00_governance.md

 # Governance at Olympus

 :::info
-Olympus Governance is transitioning from multisig management to on-chain governance.
-Per [OIP-152](https://forum.olympusdao.finance/d/4088-oip-152-on-chain-governance), this phase will complete by Q3 2024.
+Olympus Governance is transitioning from multisig management to on-chain governanc, per [OIP-152](https://forum.olympusdao.finance/d/4088-oip-152-on-chain-governance).
+[OIP-166](https://forum.olympusdao.finance/d/4625-oip-166-activate-governor-timelock/2) was the first deployment of these changes.
 :::

 The Olympus protocol is governed and upgraded by tokenholders using three components: